How do sessions take place?

-I am currently offering all counselling sessions via video or telephone call.
+I am currently offering all counselling sessions in person, via video or telephone call.
 Get in touch.

 Fees and Concessions